openfoodfacts/openfoodfacts-webcomponents/README.md

 1. Run the project locally as described above.
 2. Edit your hosts file `/etc/hosts` to add the following line:
    `127.0.0.1 wc.openfoodfacts.net`
-3. Login to http://world.openfoodfacts.net with your Open Food Facts account.
+3. Login to http://world.openfoodfacts.net with your Open Food Facts account. (the first basic auth login is off/off)
 4. Go to any product page and upload an image that you want to annotate.
 The image should be not existing in the database.
 5. Go to http://wc.openfoodfacts.net:8000 to get cookie for api.
 It will redirect you to the local index.html page.
 6. Use the `barcode` of the product to annotate it.